 Our authorized number of directors is seven.
 Upon completion of this offering, our amended and restated certificate of incorporation will provide that our board of directors will be divided into three classes, each with staggered three-year terms: Class I, Class II and Class III.
 As a result, only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 Dr. Edward Murphy and Dr. Kent Murphy have been designated as Class I directors, whose terms will expire at the 2007 annual meeting of stockholders.
-Ms. Bobbie Kilberg and Dr. Paul Torgersen have been designated as Class II directors, whose terms will expire at the 2008 annual meeting of stockholders.
-Mr. John Backus, Dr. N. Leigh Anderson and Mr. Richard Roedel have been designated as Class III directors, whose terms will expire at the 2009 annual meeting of stockholders.
-This classification of the board of directors may delay or prevent a change in control of our company or our management.
+Bobbie Kilberg, and Dr. Paul Torgersen have been designated as Class II directors, whose terms will expire at the 2007 annual meeting of stockholders.
+Mr. John Backus, N. Leigh Andersen and Mr. Richard Roedel have been designated as Class III directors, whose terms will expire at the 2007 annual meeting of our company or our management.
 See "Description of capital stock-Anti-Takeover Effects of Provisions of the Amended and Restated Certificate of Incorporation and Bylaws."